samjamesobrien/TicTacToe/README.md

 # Challenge tasks

 We want to do a few things with this repo, which is forked from a working tic tac toe Spring Boot application.

+## Challenge rules

+We'll spend some time getting the project imported to your IDE until you can hit a breakpoint in a test, this can take 15 minutes
+You can use search engines for everything _except_ the algorythm solutions.
+In the live version of this test (in a call) you won't be expected to finish the whole challenge.

 ## 1. Getting familiar with the application